BIPED Application Portal

 Apply now

-How does life emerge from molecules and cells?
-This is the central question that motivates us.
-With curiosity and passion, we investigate the entire spectrum ranging from the atom to the organism.
-The Biozentrum of the University of Basel is one of the world’s leading life sciences institutes. is one of the world’s leading life sciences institutes.
-With 33 groups and 500 employees, we are a dynamic and international research community that has spawned many fundamental discoveries in biology and medicine as well as several Nobel Laureates.
+The Biozentrum of the University of Basel is one of the world’s leading life sciences institutes.
+With 32 groups and 500 employees, we are a dynamic and international research community that has spawned many fundamental discoveries in biology and medicine as well as several Nobel Laureates.
 Become part of our community!

 Basel is an international city with people from 150 nations.
 Located on the border where three countries meet, Switzerland-Germany-France, it is Europe’s most important life sciences hub.
 Basel provides a high standard of living and a rich and varied cultural atmosphere.